For runners or any outdoor enthusiast, the dew point is a far more insightful metric than relative humidity (commonly referred to as just humidity).

 The relative nature of humidity is what makes it hard to interpret.

-What we really want to know before heading outside is how much total moisture is in the air.
+What we really want to know before heading outside is the absolute, not relative amount of moisture in the air.
 That’s what determines how muggy or humid the air will feel.

 And that, my friend, is where the dew point swoops in and saves the day.